engineersCode/facultydev1/participants.md

 [Steve](https://www.coe.edu/academics/majors-areas-study/chemistry/faculty) is a professor of chemistry at Coe College and contributor to the POGIL project.
 He has incorporated computing in undergraduate teaching of quantum mechanics, kinetics, and thermodynamics since the 1900s, but in recent years has adopted Python/Jupyter for the classroom.
 Python is also used by his research students for data analysis, instrument control, and computational chemistry.

-### Julie Smith

-[Julie](https://www.linkedin.com/in/julie-smith-25b073184/) is a curriculum developer, now pursuing a PhD in learning technologies at the University of North Texas.
-She has worked in K12 education in various capacities for the last two decades.
-Relatively new to the field of computer science, her doctoral work is focused on computer science education.
-Her interests include improving curriculum for underrepresented students.

 ### Aaron Titus